UCIDataScienceInitiative/AdvPredictiveModeling_withPython/README.md

 Welcome to the UCI Data Science Initiative's *Advanced* Predictive Modeling with Python course!
 This repository contains the Jupyter (formerly iPython) Notebooks we'll be using throughout the course.
 Here are the steps to get started:

-1. If you haven't do so already, download and **install the [Anaconda Scientific Python Distribution version 2.7](https://store.continuum.io/cshop/anaconda/)**.
+1.  **Should be installed from taking first *Predictive Modeling* course**: If you haven't done so already, download and **install the [Anaconda Scientific Python Distribution version 2.7](https://store.continuum.io/cshop/anaconda/)**.
 If it offers to make itself your default Python distribution, allow it.
 1. Whether you've just installed Anaconda, or you have done so previously, you should now **update Anaconda** to the latest version of the distribution.
 It changes a lot so do this today even if you did recently.
  1. Open a terminal or command prompt.
  1. Type ```conda update conda``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.